iand/mfsng/README.md

  - No support for symlinks.
  - No support for modtimes since they are not exposed by go-unixfs (but see [go-unixfs#117](https://github.com/ipfs/go-unixfs/pull/117))

-Adding write capabilities is planned but some thought is needed around the API since there is no official one.
-See [issue-45757](https://github.com/golang/go/issues/45757).
+Adding write capabilities is planned but some thought is needed around the API since there is no official one (although see [go#issue-45757](https://github.com/golang/go/issues/45757) for some discussion).
+Write capabilities are under development in the [writefs branch](https://github.com/iand/mfsng/tree/writefs).

 ## Contributing